Zotigh/elapsed-days/README.md

 ### Unit tests

 The accompanying `edu.cnm.deepdive.util.DateOnlyTest` class includes the `elapsedDaysNormalized` test method, which is the only test method you need to worry about for this part of the problem.
 This test is already written, and uses the accompanying `norm-tests.csv` file for its input and expected values.

+Note that the unit tests require not only the JUnit 5 Jupiter API library, but also the JUnit 5 Jupiter Params library.
+For more information, see the [JUnit Jupiter section](https://junit.org/junit5/docs/current/user-guide/#dependency-metadata-junit-jupiter) of the [Dependency Metadata appendix](https://junit.org/junit5/docs/current/user-guide/#dependency-metadata) to the [JUnit 5 User Guide](https://junit.org/junit5/docs/current/user-guide/).

 ### Hints